wur-bioinformatics/introduction-to-bioinformatics/chapter2.md

     :width: 100%
     :name: assignment_3h_dotlet
     ```
-9. Identity score only scores sequence matches (typically +1) and thus the score distribution only has values ranging to the window size (the cutoff, used to determine if a dot is plotted in the dotplot, can be changed using the slider).
+9. Identity only scores sequence matches (typically +1) and thus the score distribution only has values ranging to the window size (the cutoff, used to determine if a dot is plotted in the dotplot, can be changed using the slider).
 The BLOSUM scoring matrix also gives a score to mismatches and thus the range of possible scores per window is bigger (see distribution).
 The same repeats are identified, but they are easier to see with the BLOSUM matrix.
     ```{image} images/Week2/assignment_3i_dotlet.png
     :alt: Dot-plot of PLT1 protein - Identity.
     :align: center